YINI-lang/YINI-spec/YINI-Specification.md

 ## 10. List Literals
 Lists in YINI correspond to what are called _Arrays_ in JSON and serve the same purpose as arrays in many programming languages (e.g., in JavaScript).

-YINI supports two ways to define lists:
-- **Bracketed List Notation** - A single-line style using `=` and square brackets `[ ]`, similar as in JSON.
+YINI defines lists using bracketed list notation with `=` and square brackets `[ ]`, similar to JSON.
-- **Colon-Based List Notation** - A more human-friendly, optionally multi-line style using `:` and no brackets.

-Note: Only lists can use the alternative notation using `:`.

 ### 10.1.
 Bracketed Lists (using `=`)
-A list can be assigned to a key using the equals sign `=`, followed by square brackets `[ ]` containing zero or more comma-separated values.
+A list is assigned to a key using the equals sign `=`, followed by square brackets `[ ]` containing zero or more comma-separated values.

 Whitespace (spaces, tabs, and newlines) is allowed within the brackets.